 What is PECOS?

 PECOS stands for Provider, Enrollment, Chain, and Ownership System.
 It is the online Medicare enrollment management system that allows individuals and entities to enroll as Medicare providers or suppliers.
 This system also allows you to renew your enrollment, withdraw from the Medicare program, keep your information up to date, report any changes to your enrollment record, and electronically sign and submit all your information.
-CMS developed PECOS as a result of the Patient Protection and Affordable Care Act.
+CMS developed PECOS as a result of the Patient Protection and Affordable Care Act (sometimes known as PPACA, ACA, or Obamacare).

 The PECOS system is managed and maintained by the Centers for Medicare & Medicaid Services (CMS).
 The PECOS applications are processed electronically, allowing for an efficient and data-protected process.